JiawangDan/SHRN/README.md

 ```

 ### Training Models
 Here are our settings to train SHRN.
-Note: We use two GPU to utilize large batch size, but if OOM error arise, please reduce batch size.
+If OOM error arise, please reduce batch size.
 ```shell
 # For SHRN
 $ python train.py --patch_size 64 \